phowden/rungs-against-the-site/content/Objects/Journals, Letters, Handouts/Lyrie's Journal.md

 Well, this Is my business - this research is why you hired me.
 Stupid cow.
 We're starting to have more frequent planning sessions now.
 The date of the raid has been set.
 ## 23 of Rova - the autumn equinox
-[[Tsuto]] says he has a plan to get the [[Goblin|Goblins]] into town without them being detected.
+[[Tsuto Kaijitsu|Tsuto]] says he has a plan to get the [[Goblin|Goblins]] into town without them being detected.
 Apparently he grew up in this backwater and knows it quite well.
 He was entirely too smug about something and kept dropping hints about his connections.
 He's so hot when he plots mayhem!
 ## 9 Sarenith
 These inscriptions are fascinating!
 I have been cross-referencing them with findings from other sites and they hint at extraordinary things.
 Hah, I'd like to see the faces of the [[Pathfinder Society]] when I publish my research!
 I bet they will be sorry that they rejected my application.
 Stuck up idiots.
 So what if I killed my rivals?